You’re going to DEVOUR my savory, crustless quiche lorraine!

 - Once cooked, place bacon on paper towels to absorb excess grease.

 - Add chopped onion and leek, and cook until softened, about 8 minutes.
-(I used the grease from bacon to cook them in).

 Haven’t quite got enough of quiche recipes yet?!
 Fear not, I’ve got you covered with these healthy breakfast list: